 The third-party litigation financing industry continues to grow, with Burford Capital’s December 2016 merger with Gerchen Keller Capital serving as the most recent indication.
 Read Above the Law’s story on the merger here.

 Of course, litigation-financing firms must evaluate a company’s legal claims before agreeing to finance potential litigation.
 And this evaluation may include reviewing the company’s privileged communications and its lawyers’ work-product.
 The question arises: does disclosure of work-product or privileged information to a third-party litigation financing firm waive these protections?
 The court’s decision in Viamedia, Inc. v.
-Comcast Corp., 2017 WL 2834535 (June 30, 2017), available here, provides guidance.
+Comcast Corp., 2017 WL 2834535 (ND Ill.
+June 30, 2017), available here, provides guidance.

 Before Viamedia, Inc. filed its antitrust lawsuit against Comcast over market share in the spot cable advertising space, it approached three prospective litigation funders, Therium, Burford, and Longford.
 Viamedia required all three to execute NDAs and then supplied them with multiple documents, including documents reflecting its attorneys’ legal advice and mental impressions about potential claims against Comcast.